zavaaaa/NotulenEZ/README.md

 # NotulenEZ
-"Program to easily create transcripts and summaries"
+"Program to easily create meeting transcripts and summaries"